ClementPeter/ClementPeter/README.md

 # Hey there 👋 I'm Peter

+I'm a student and I bring ideas to life by utilizing various Hardware and Software technologies.
+:-:

 <p align='center'>I'm a student and I bring ideas to life by utilizing various Hardware and Software technologies. </p>

 ### This readme is currently under construction